Air France Flight 447: Accident

 At 02:10:34 UTC, after displaying incorrectly for half a minute, the left-side instruments recorded a sharp rise in airspeed to 223 kn, as did the integrated standby instrument system (ISIS) 33 seconds later.
 The right-side instruments were not recorded by the flight data recorder.
 The icing event had lasted for just over a minute, yet Bonin continued to make nose-up inputs.
 The trimmable horizontal stabilizer (THS) moved from 3 to 13° nose-up in about one minute, and remained in the latter position until the end of the flight.

 At 02:11:10 UTC, the aircraft had climbed to its maximum altitude around 38000 ft.
 At this point, the aircraft's angle of attack was 16°, and the engine thrust levers were in the fully forward takeoff/go-around (TOGA) detent.
 As the aircraft began to descend, the angle of attack rapidly increased toward 30°.
 A second consequence of the reconfiguration into ALT2 was that the stall protection no longer operated, whereas in normal law, the aircraft's flight-management computers would have acted to prevent such a high angle of attack.
 The wings lost lift and the aircraft began to stall.

-Confused, Bonin exclaimed, "I don't have control of the airplane any more now", and two seconds later, "I don't have control of the airplane at all!"
+Confused, Bonin exclaimed, "I don't have control of the aircraft any more now", and two seconds later, "I don't have control of the aircraft at all!"
 Robert responded to this by saying, "controls to the left", and took over control of the aircraft.
 He pushed his side-stick forward to lower the nose and recover from the stall; however, Bonin was still pulling his side-stick back.
 The inputs cancelled each other out and triggered an audible "dual input" warning.

-At 02:11:40 UTC, Captain Dubois re-entered the cockpit after being summoned by Robert.
+At 02:11:40 UTC, Dubois re-entered the cockpit after being summoned by Robert.
 The angle of attack had then reached 40°, and the aircraft had descended to 35000 ft with the engines running at almost 100% N1 (the rotational speed of the front intake fan, which delivers most of a turbofan engine's thrust).
 The stall warnings stopped, as all airspeed indications were now considered invalid by the aircraft's computer because of the high angle of attack.
 The aircraft had its nose above the horizon, but was descending steeply.